 Why Your Toddler Need Craft Activities?

-As mentioned above, craft activities are done by hands.
+As mentioned above, craft activities are done by hand.
 Most of the time it requires imagination, concentration and patient.
 All of these skills your toddler will learn.

 Crafts also involve eye to hand coordination.
 At this age, your toddler needs to learn this.
 They are then able to help themselves with other tasks if they master this skill.